-irdest is a set of tools, that allows devices like laptops and smartphones to create a wireless mesh network over Bluetooth and direct WiFi connections, rather than relying on internet access via a mobile network.
+Irdest is a research project that aims to create tools for the next internet.
+These tools allow devices like laptops and smartphones to create dynamic mesh networks over Bluetooth and direct WiFi connections, rather than relying on internet access via a mobile network.
 This decentralised and open network extends across any irdest-enabled device, so that if two people aren’t close enough to each other for their devices to connect directly, data can be sent via other devices in the middle, without those devices being able to read or change the messages passing through it.

 In traditional network infrastructure there is a centralised point between you and the Internet: your Internet service provider (ISP).
 Whether you’re using a mobile network tower or a broadband connection, your access to the Internet is controlled by a central authority.
 This means that a entity can monitor or censor your internet traffic.

 In a mesh network there is no network owner.
 Instead, every user’s devices link together directly to create a new network where data can flow without regulation or control.